mishasaggi/daily-tracker/README.md

 ## daily-tracker

-track daily habits and see pattern of their effect on productivity and mood.
+Track daily habits and see trends and patterns of their effect on productivity and mood.

 ### Requirements